Ziming-L/Classroom_Communication_Aide/README.md

 # Classroom_Communication_Aide
-This is a project for Technology for Social Good class
+This is a project for **Technology for Social Good**.

+## Overview:
+Classroom Communication Aide is a web-based tool designed to improve communication between teachers and ELL students in diverse classrooms.
+It supports features like real-time translation, speech-to-text, and customizable commands to make learning more inclusive.
 Our website about our project is on: [Classroom Communication Aide](https://classroomcommunicationaide.github.io/)

+## Features
+- Real-time translation for multilingual classrooms
+- Speech-to-text for accessibility
+- Teacher dashboard for managing classes and messages
+- Customizable commands for requests

 ## Project Structure:
 <!-- PROJECT_STRUCTURE_START -->